Russian Neoclassical Revival: War, revolution and post-war development

-After the Russian Revolution of 1917 the movement lost its leaders in literature (Ivan Bunin) and fine arts (Benois, Dobuzhinsky) to emigration.
-Some of the architects, especially those based in Saint Petersburg or having a foreign citizenship (Fyodor Lidwal, Noy Seligson) emigrated too; some disappeared in the fog of war like Ernst Nirnsee.
-However, the influential architects who shaped the neoclassical movement (Fomin, Ivan Kuznetsov, Mayat, Schuko, Rerberg, Zholtovsky) remained in Soviet Russia and quickly restored their role as leaders of the profession.
-Zholtovsky, who was at the helm of VKhuTEMAS architectural school in 1918-1922, temporarily emigrated to Italy after a revolt of modernist students ousted him from his chair; Zholtovsky returned in 1926, and was immediately awarded with a string of new projects - both Renaissance and constructivist.
+After the Russian Revolution of 1917 the movement lost its leaders in literature (Ivan Bunin) and the fine arts (Benois, Dobuzhinsky) to emigration.
+Some of the architects, especially those based in Saint Petersburg or having foreign citizenship (Fyodor Lidwal, Noy Seligson) emigrated too; some, like Ernst Nirnsee, disappeared in the fog of war.
+However, the influential architects who shaped the Neoclassical movement (Fomin, Ivan Kuznetsov, Mayat, Schuko, Rerberg, Zholtovsky) remained in Soviet Russia and quickly restored their role as leaders of the profession.
+Zholtovsky, who was at the helm of VKhuTEMAS architectural school in 1918–1922, temporarily emigrated to Italy after a revolt of modernist students ousted him from his chair; Zholtovsky returned in 1926, and was immediately awarded with a string of new projects – both Renaissance and Constructivist.
 Other neoclassicists of his generation also had to modernize their art to some extent, and had successful practice in the second half of the 1920s, producing high-profile buildings (Rerberg's Central Telegraph, Fomin's Dinamo Building in Moscow).

-Most of urban neoclassical buildings of 1905-1914 survived the Soviet period quite well - they were, in fact, the most recently constructed pre-revolution buildings, and despite inadequate maintenance their initial quality was high enough to stand unaltered for nearly a century.
-Many have lost original interiors; in the decade following World War II some of Moscow apartment buildings were built up (adding two or three stories was a common and inexpensive solution to the housing shortage), but their external styling survived.
-Another wave of reconstruction that started in 1990s and continues to date, have caused numerous facadist rebuilds.
+Most urban Neoclassical buildings of 1905–1914 survived the Soviet period quite well – they were, in fact, the most recently constructed pre-revolution buildings, and despite inadequate maintenance their initial quality was high enough to stand unaltered for nearly a century.
+Many have lost original interiors; in the decade following World War II some of Moscow's apartment buildings were built up (adding two or three stories was a common and inexpensive solution to the housing shortage), but their external styling survived.
+Another wave of reconstruction that started in the 1990s and continues to the present day has resulted in numerous instances of facadist rebuilding.
 Pure, unaltered examples of the style are nevertheless quite common.
 Nationalized country estates, on the contrary, did not fare just as well.
 Their new functions (ranging from almshouses to military headquarters) sooner or later called for alteration and expansion; new owners had no incentive to preserve the original buildings.
-Frequently they were abandoned and left to decay - especially after the World War II depopulated the countryside.
+Frequently they were abandoned and left to decay, especially after World War II depopulated the countryside.